Perelman School of Medicine at the University of Pennsylvania

 katalin

-In follow-up animal model studies, she conclusively demonstrated that MANBA, DAB2, DACH1 and APOL1 are new kidney disease risk genes.
-Her work established the role of proximal tubule cells, endolysosomal trafficking, metabolic and developmental pathways in kidney disease development.
+Using complementary animal models, her laboratory established MANBA, DAB2, DACH1, and APOL1 as kidney disease risk genes and defined the pathogenic roles of proximal tubule cells, endolysosomal trafficking, metabolic dysregulation, and developmental pathways in kidney disease.

-Susztak's discoveries span genetics, genomics, epigenetics, molecular biology, physiology and nephrology, and have enormous translational relevance and considerable therapeutic potential.
+Dr. Susztak’s work spans genetics, genomics, epigenetics, molecular biology, physiology, nephrology, and artificial intelligence, with strong translational relevance and significant therapeutic potential.